 One factor that will help you help your student living at home is to understand why your student has chosen to remain at home.
 The reasons may or may not be obvious.
 A student who is living at home for purely financial or other necessary reasons may require different things from parents than a student who has opted to live at home largely for the closeness and support of family members.

 Are there problems that may arise from living at home?

 Living at home and commuting to school may work better at some schools than others.
 Is your student the exception, or do a large number of students commute?
-He may worry that he will be left out of the college experience.
+Your student may worry that they will be left out of the college experience.
 Help your student investigate the college’s attitude toward commuters.
-It may be helpful if he realizes that he is one of several, or hundreds, or even thousands of students who will be commuting to classes.
-He can investigate commuter lounges, or clubs, or special meal plans designed for commuters.
+It may be helpful if your student realizes that they are one of several, or hundreds, or even thousands of students who will be commuting to classes.
+They can investigate commuter lounges, or clubs, or special meal plans designed for commuters.

 One of the difficulties for students who live at home during college is how to differentiate this experience from high school.
 Students, and their parents, need to realize that this is not simply more of the same – thirteenth grade.
 Parents can help students recognize and embrace differences.
-Talk with your student about his expectations of the college experience and his “college knowledge.”
-Help your student recognize that even though he will still be living at home, this is a big step.
-Help him realize that you also understand that life at home may change in the next few months and years.
+Talk with your student about their expectations of the college experience and their ”college knowledge.”
+Help your student recognize that even though they will still be living at home, this is a big step.
+Help them realize that you also understand that life at home may change in the next few months and years.

 As a parent, what should you encourage your commuter student to do?

 Perhaps one of the most important steps toward helping your student is to remind yourself that you are now the parent of a college student, rather than a high school student, and that your relationship with your student should now change.
 It may be easy to forget this when your student is living at home.

 As your role shifts from no longer being a caretaker, to being a coach, you can still do much to encourage your student to gain independence by being active and involved in the college experience.